6 Big Mistakes Most People Make with Asphalt Sealcoating

 Related to the first mistake above—applying too much sealer—inexperienced sealcoating technicians often believe that sealer applied thickly enough will simply fill cracks and breaks in asphalt surfaces, and they won’t have to think about patching.
 This is a lazy approach that does not work!

 The truth is, you must properly address problems before applying sealcoat.
-This could include filling in potholes and patching, as well as using specialized crack repair products to create a more uniform surface for sealing.
+This could include filling in potholes and patching with new asphalt, as well as using specialized crack repair products to create a more uniform surface for sealing.

 Not Properly Cleaning Your Asphalt Before Application of Sealcoat